BenjiLee/edx-platform/docs/en_us/course_authors/source/developing_course/course_sections.rst

 Sections and Visibility to Students
 ************************************************

-Students never see a section that has an unscheduled or future release date.
+Students cannot see any content in the section if the section's release date is unscheduled or has not passed.

-If the release date of the section has passed, students see content according to the release date of the subsections and the publish state of the units.
+If a section's release date has passed, students can see content in the section

-Students do not necessarily see all content in a released section.
-Students may not see content in:
+if:

-* A subsection, if its release date is in the future.
+* The release date for the subsection that contains that content has passed.
+* The unit has been published.

-* A unit, if it was never published, or if it is hidden from students.
+* The unit is not hidden from students.

 ************************************************
 Release Statuses of Sections